TheSoumyajitDey/Recogext/README.md

 - Connect Your Phone (Should be in Developer Mode)
 - Enjoy the App

+## Dont Forget to Leave a Star!

 # Thank You !
-Any Addition Changes a PR is Welcomed !
+Any Addition Changes a PR is Always Welcomed !
-# Dont Forget to Leave a Star!